ybyaman/ybyaman/README.md

 - 🤖 Exploring ML-based approaches for anomaly detection — moving beyond fixed-threshold alarms
 - 🌐 Interested in networking, network security, and how AI can make infrastructure self-diagnosing
 - 📈 Also enjoy applying ML to practical prediction problems (e.g. price prediction models)
+- 🇹🇷 Based in Turkey — feel free to reach out in Turkish or English

 ---